NHSDigital/record-a-vaccination-guidance/app/index.md

 Monday to Friday: 8am to 6pm.
 Weekends: 8am to 4pm

 ## If the service is unavailable

-Please record vaccinations in your current point of care system if the Record a vaccination service is unavailable.
+You can [record your vaccinations using our paper form](/files/record-a-vaccination.docx) or your current point of care system if you cannot access the service.